CCMC Enrolment Policy 2023/2024

 Injury to students: The Board of Management (BOM), directors, or teachers of the college cannot be held responsible for injury to any student caused by the student’s own negligence or disregard of the regulations and Enrolment Policy, or by such negligence or disregard on the part of any student or students.

 Discontinuance: In extreme cases, CCMC reserves the right to dismiss and cease a student’s tuition due to behavioural/disciplinary issues of a student/parent/guardian, non-payment of fees, and non-compliance of the regulations and Enrolment Policy.

 Cancellations and Refunds: Fees are paid in advance for the duration of a semester.
 No refunds, full or partial, are given except in exceptional circumstances determined by Cork City Music College.

 Deposits: To ensure places are secured for September, a €50 non-refundable, non-transferrable deposit is required per booking.
 Deposits are deducted from the second semester fee.
 Deposits will be returned in the event that a class does not proceed due to insufficient enrolment.

-Board of Management: CCMC has a voluntary board of management.
+Board of Directors: CCMC has a voluntary board of directors.
 Parents of students, or students over the age of 18 are invited to join the Board of Directors.
 Please contact the office if you are interested.